 Growing up on her family farm in the tiny Texas Panhandle town of Sunray, Rebecca Crownover dreamed of one day becoming a successful author and – inspired by the hard work and entrepreneurial spirit of her dad and two grandfathers – owning her own business.

-Quickly creating a regional and then growing national sensation, Texas Farm Girl was a Christian Literary Awards nominee in the Children’s Book category.
+Quickly creating a regional and then growing national sensation, Texas Farm Girl: Farming in the Texas Panhandle was a Christian Literary Awards nominee in the Children’s Book category.
 Rebecca was named 2014 Mascot Books Author of the Year, and won the coveted 2014 “Moving America Forward” Award, presented by Retired Rear Admiral Kevin F. Delaney, for being an innovative entrepreneur.
 This was presented to the author on William Shatner’s “Moving America Forward,” a national TV series that celebrates the achievements and contributions of businesses and entrepreneurs across the U.S. From numerous cities in Texas to Los Angeles, Rebecca has also been featured in many national media outlets, including Progressive Farmer Magazine (Cover December 2014), Successful Farming Magazine, Texas Farm Bureau’s national marketing in agriculture and numerous local radio and TV shows.

-Always finding ways to combine her freewheeling creativity and entrepreneurial energy, Rebecca found a unique way to complement the conventional animated “book trailers” she created to promote the series: by developing the song “Texas Farm Girl” with her childhood friend, Nashville-based rising country music artist, Billy Dawson.
+Always finding ways to combine her freewheeling creativity and entrepreneurial energy, Rebecca found a unique way to complement the conventional animated “book trailers” she created to promote the series: by developing the song “Texas Farm Girl” with her childhood friend, Nashville-based country music artist, Billy Dawson.
 Grammy Award-winning producer, Skidd Mills, produced the track.
 Mills has worked with ZZ Top, Saving Abel and Daughtry, among others.